Contact LTL Beijing and Chengde

 Study Mandarin in Shanghai with LTL and enjoy our wide range of Chinese courses.
 We offer first class small group classes that average just three people per class.
 You can also study Mandarin individually with our tailored classes for speedy progress.

 Choose from a number of our Chinese Gap Year programs and explore China whilst studying Mandarin abroad.
-Learn Chinese with our Immersion Program or enjoy complete freedom and build your own Chinese Gap Year.
+Learn Chinese with our Immersion Program or enjoy total freedom and build your own Gap Year.

 Study abroad and visit three Chinese cities whilst learning Chinese with LTL Mandarin School.
 Our Multi City program offers a unique course where you will enjoy modern day China alongside historic and traditional China.